SonnyLarsson/4-in-a-row-react/README.md

 I also implemented a 'chance' of having the AI make a mistake, just because I felt like it.

+## Android Support

+As of September 5th, 2022, this project now has Android support, via ionic capacitor.

 ## Planned Changes

 When I have the time and inclination to work on this again, I have some ideas on how to make it better.